 And computational analysis of five translocation genes (CBFB, HMGA1, LAMA4, MLL, and AFF4) revealed significantly higher AT content than the control regions.

-More direct evidence for DNA secondary structures in breaks and translocations was the discovery that the major breakpoint region of bcl-2 adopts a stable non-B DNA structure that is driven by recombinantly activated genes in an independent manner. of the sequence.
+More direct evidence for DNA secondary structures in breaks and translocations was the discovery that the central breakpoint region of BCL-2 adopts a stable non-B DNA structure independently driven by recombinantly activated genes.
+Of the sequence.

 The topological characteristics of DNA can also contribute to susceptibility to breakage.
-Topoisomerase II (TOP2) generates a transient double-stranded break to regulate DNA underlinking and overcoiling, for example in mitotic chromosomes and in replication, but also during transcription.
+Topoisomerase II (TOP2) generates a short double-stranded break to regulate DNA underlining and overcooling, for example, in mitotic chromosomes and replication and during transcription.

-The normally beneficial function of topoisomerase II can, however, sometimes have detrimental effects.
+However, the ordinarily beneficial function of topoisomerase II can sometimes have detrimental effects.